NLnetLabs/unbound-manual/source/topics/core/serve-stale.rst

 and its main purpose was to increase the cache-hit ratio.

 As the RFC landed in the standards track, Unbound gained support for it but still kept the original serve-expired logic.
 Certain aspects of the RFC, such as timers, were already present in Unbound and their functionality is shared by both modes of operation.

 The following sections try to clarify the differences between serve-expired and :rfc:`8767` (serve-stale) and give some insight into when one may be preferable over the other.
-I will refrain from using the RFC term serve-stale in order to avoid any confusion between the terms and the configuration options later on.
+The RFC term serve-stale will not be used further on in order to avoid any confusion between the terms and the configuration options presented later.

 serve-expired
 -------------

 Since version 1.6.0, Unbound has the ability to answer with expired records.
 Before trying to resolve, Unbound will also consider expired cached records as possible answers.
 If such a record is found it is immediately returned to the client (cache response speed!).
 But contrary to normal cache replies, Unbound continues resolving and hopefully updating the cached record.

 The immediate downside is obvious: the expired answers rely heavily on the cache state.